mblander/formate/README.md

 | 1.0.1   | Few minor changes in package.json to publish to the marketplace.
 | 1.1.0   | Added setting "formate.additionalSpaces" to insert additional spaces if required.
 | 1.1.1   | Updated dependencies to fix the "potential security vulnerability" message.
+| 1.1.5   | Added setting alignColon to switch between align on property or on colon.
+|         | Skipping commented lines from vertical alignment